pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createbt/13-troubleshooting.md

 ---
-title: Migrate a Site That Was Created with Build Tools to Drupal (Latest)
+title: Migrate a Site That Was Created with Build Tools to the Latest Version of Drupal
 subtitle: Troubleshooting
 description: Troubleshoot common issues when migrating.
-cms: "Drupal (Latest)"
+cms: "Drupal"
 tags: [code, launch, migrate, site, updates, D8, D9, D10]
 contributors: [wordsmither]
 layout: guide